londonhackspace/documentation/policy/election-rules.md

 # London Hackspace: Rules on Conduct of Elections
-*Important Note:* This document is a provisional, non-binding, work in progress during the 2016 election, with the intent of being final for the 2017 election.
+*Important Note:* This document is a provisional work in progress during the 2016 election, with the intent of being final for the 2017 election.

 ## Introduction
 Trustee elections are carried out yearly in accordance with article 25